lightning/bolts/02-peer-protocol.md

 already use the `payment_preimage` value from the `update_fulfill_htlc`, so the effects of `update_fulfill_htlc` is not completely reversed.

+On reconnection, if a channel is in an error state, the node SHOULD retransmit the error packet and ignore any other packets for that channel, or if the channel has entered closing negotiation, the node MUST retransmit the last `closing_signed`.

-On reconnection, a node MUST retransmit old messages which may not have been received, and MUST NOT retransmit old messages which have been explicitly or implicitly acknowledged.
+Otherwise, on reconnection, a node MUST retransmit old messages which may not have been received, and MUST NOT retransmit old messages which have been explicitly or implicitly acknowledged.
 The following table lists the acknowledgment conditions for each message: